troy-ameigh/quickstart-swift-digital-connectivity/README.md

 ![Architecture](./docs/images/figure1.png)

 Note:
-- RHEL image doesn't have ssm-agent comes as default
+- RHEL images do not have ssm-agent installed by default